dbt-labs/dbt-utils/README.md

 ---
 ### Date/Time
 #### date_spine ([source](macros/datetime/date_spine.sql))
 This macro returns the sql required to build a date spine.
-The spine as half open, so it will include the start_date (if it is aligned to the `datepart`), but it will not include the `end_date`.
+The spine will include the `start_date` (if it is aligned to the `datepart`), but it will not include the `end_date`.

 Usage:
 ```